nodeset-org/constellation/docs/NodeSet Roles.md

 Although the Depositor and Node Operator interactions with the protocol may be fully automated, Administrator duties cannot, and the protocol as a whole cannot be fully ossified.

-Currently, the Administrator duties cannot be automated on-chain, so Nodepoint Systems fills this role alongside key community members via a X/Y multi-sig.
-In the long term, developers may ossify parameter settings and/or replace the Admin Address with a DAO contract.
+Currently, the Administrator duties cannot be automated on-chain, so NodeSet fills this role alongside key community members via a X/Y multi-sig.
+In the long term, developers may ossify parameter settings and/or replace the Admin Address with another smart contract.
 Further research on two topics is necessary to remove the Admin Address and begin protocol ossification:
  • ZK-ID systems
  • EL/CL communication